pfgithub/electron-music-player/README.md

 - highlight search match locations in the lyrics display
 - add the ability to trim audio files (interactive editor - pick start and end location, test that start and end locations are correct, trim by running ffmpeg)
 - ui improvements, especially for the edit and add pages so they don't look so disorganized.
+- full keyboard control (eg tab+enter works to select things from the list, ctrl+s to save and close the edit screen, escape to cancel, tab works to select the plus button on things, …)

 things that would be good to do but I probably won't ever need: